-The standard treatments for cervical cancer—hysterectomy (simple or radical) and pelvic radiation—result in permanent sterility.
-Select patients with early stage cancer could qualify for fertility sparing options, which include radical fertility sparing trachelectomy, where the cervix is removed but the uterus is spared.
+The standard treatments for cervical cancer, a hysterectomy (simple or radical) and pelvic radiation, result in permanent sterility.
+Select patients with early-stage cancer could qualify for fertility-sparing options.
+These include radical fertility-sparing trachelectomy.
+Furthermore, the cervix is removed but the uterus is spared.

-It is estimated that approximately one-third of patients with cervical cancer may meet the criteria for this procedure.
-Due to the rarity of this procedure, many referring physicians are not aware that this is an option for their patients.
+Approximately one-third of patients with cervical cancer may meet the criteria for this procedure.
+Due to the rarity of this procedure, many referring physicians do not know this procedure can be an option.

-At a patient’s initial consultation, important information would be obtained to assess if it is an appropriate option.
-Some of these criteria include tumor size, lack of any spread of disease on imaging and the specific pathologic type of cancer, among others.
+At a patient’s initial consultation, providers would obtain important information.
+This is to assess if it is an appropriate option.
+Some of these criteria include:

 How is the procedure performed?

-There are many surgical approaches to performing a trachelectomy, including vaginal or abdominal, and robotic or minimally invasive.
-Most surgeons utilize either an incision on the belly or multiple smaller incisions, and perform the surgery in a minimally invasive fashion.
-The surgery requires very careful dissection due to the steps involved to keep the uterus viable while eliminating the cervical cancer.
-Here are the general steps:
+Several surgical options exist with a trachelectomy.
+These include vaginal or abdominal, and robotic or minimally invasive.
+In addition, most surgeons use either an incision on the belly or multiple smaller incisions.
+They also perform the surgery in a minimally invasive fashion.
+The surgery requires very careful dissection due to the steps involved.
+Furthermore, this keeps the uterus viable while eliminating cervical cancer.
+The general steps include:

-- The uterus is reconstructed to the top of the vagina.
+- The surgeon reconstructs the uterus to the top of the vagina.

 Yes.
-Pregnancy rates are very encouraging after a trachelectomy, with close to 70 percent of women achieving pregnancy afterward.
-Some patients may require some reproductive assistance, for instance, intrauterine insemination or in vitro.
+Pregnancy rates are very encouraging after a trachelectomy with close to 70 percent of women achieving pregnancy afterward.
+Some patients may require some reproductive assistance.
+For instance, they might need intrauterine insemination or in vitro.
 It is important to involve a reproductive specialty physician in these cases to offer guidance along the way.
-Patients will need to deliver via cesarean section because of the permanent cerclage placed at the base of the uterus to prevent premature delivery.
+Also, patients will need to deliver via cesarean section because of the permanent cerclage placed at the base of the uterus to prevent premature delivery.